-Our catering providers have adapted a 'grab and go' food offering which will allow you to purchase your food with confidence and safety.
+Our catering providers have adapted a 'grab and go' food offering which allows you to purchase your food with confidence and safety.

-Breakfast will be available in all the cafes which will include individually wrapped muffins/pastries/scones/baguettes and rolls.
-There will also be a hot breakfast offering which will be porridge, turkey bacon and turkey sausage baps, and avocado and poached egg blasts.
+Breakfast is available in all the cafes, and includes individually wrapped muffins/pastries/scones/baguettes and rolls.
+There is also be a hot breakfast offering porridge, turkey bacon and turkey sausage baps, and avocado and poached egg blasts.

-Hot and cold Halal lunch options will be available to include sandwiches, wraps, box salads and hot pot selections.
+Hot and cold Halal lunch options are available to include sandwiches, wraps, box salads and hot pot selections.

-Blackthorn café will be open for those based in Croke Park.
-The food offering will be tailored to match similar offerings in our St Stephen's Green and Beaumont campus and to meet the needs of our students and staff.
+Blackthorn café is open for those based in Croke Park.
+The food offering is tailored to match similar offerings in our St Stephen's Green and Beaumont campus and to meet the needs of our students and staff.